codewordcreative/susty-icons/README.md

 ### A work in progress before initial release
 ## Recent changes
 Various new icons added.
 All icons standardised to a 128x128 grid.
 Padding standardised to 12 pixels.
 Sticking to pure line-icon style for maximum efficiency.
 I have now added a template icon (1template.svg) to allow anyone wishing to contribute their own icons to stick to the same styling.
 Note that this is prettified for clarity.
+I've also removed some unnecessary attributes (design-dependent).

 # Sustainable icons: The Susty Icons set
 An initially small collection of sustainability-optimised SVG icons for free use and inspiration.